hyperledger/besu/docs/Getting-Started/Starting-Pantheon.md

 # Starting Pantheon

+!!! important "Breaking Changes in v0.9"
+    In v0.9, the command line changed to improve usability.
+These are breaking changes; that is, in many cases the v0.8 command line options no longer work.
+    The examples below and the rest of the documentation has been updated to reflect these changes.
+The [release notes](https://github.com/PegaSysEng/pantheon/blob/master/CHANGELOG.md) include a mapping of the previous command line options to the new options.

 Pantheon nodes can be used for varying purposes as described in the [Overview](../index.md).
 Nodes can connect to the Ethereum mainnet, public testnets such as Ropsten, or private networks.